 Q: Is there a difference between the limit of 1/x as x approaches infinity and the limit of 1/x as x approaches negative infinity?
 A: Yes, there is a subtle difference.
 The limit of 1/x as x approaches negative infinity is also 0, but the values of 1/x are negative as x becomes increasingly negative.

 Q: How is the limit of 1/x as x approaches infinity used in real-world applications?
 A: This limit is used in various fields such as physics, engineering, and economics to model and analyze the behavior of systems as certain parameters become very large.
-For example, it can be used to approximate the behavior of a circuit as the frequency of the input signal approaches infinity or to analyze the long-term growth of a population.
+As an example, it can be used to approximate the behavior of a circuit as the frequency of the input signal approaches infinity or to analyze the long-term growth of a population.

 Conclusion